indimail/indimail-virtualdomains/.github/README-indimail.md

 -rwxr-xr-x.
 1 root root  423 Feb  5 12:57 run
 ```

-NOTE: You don’t need the supervise supervise service if you use the system installation default.
+NOTE: You don’t need the mysql supervise service if you use the system installation default.
 If you have created this service, you can have supervise not start up mysqld by issuing the following command

 `$ sudo touch /service/mysql.3306/down`